agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `watch`

-Watches State for changes, runs callback on each change.
+Watches State for changes.
+ That means it runs callback function on each State Value change.
 ```ts
 MY_STATE.watch((value) => {
   // do something